KINDERGARTEN REGISTRATION FAQS

 Do you screen kindergarten students and make recommendations on whether or not they should attend or wait a year?

 We recommend that children who are not five by September 30th do not attend kindergarten.
 Our process is one of registration, not screening out students.
 If you have questions regarding the readiness of your child, building principals, teachers and guidance counselors are available to talk with you to help you make the decision whether your child should attend or wait a year.
+All Olentangy Elementary Schools attempt to screen the majority of new incoming kindergarteners during a scheduled screening day (March-May) at the school the student will be attending.
+No worries if you miss the Kindergarten screening opportunity, the school will access the remaining of the kindergarteners during the first weeks of school.

 Proof of residency in one of these forms:

-•Signed lease or rental contract
+• Signed lease or rental contract

-•Copy of building or purchase contract if you have not yet established residency
+• Copy of building or purchase contract if you have not yet established residency

 For persons living with family or friends – please contact the NSWC (740-657-4030) for information on how to prove residency

-•Divorce/dissolution or Shared Parenting decree with shared parenting plan (if applicable) – in accordance with Ohio law a complete copy of all documents must be provided
+• Divorce/dissolution or Shared Parenting decree with shared parenting plan (if applicable) – in accordance with Ohio law a complete copy of all documents must be provided

-•Immunization record (see Immunization Requirements )
+• Immunization record (see Immunization Requirements )

 What happens at kindergarten screening?